3 Financial Statements to Measure a Company's Strength

 Statement #2: The balance sheet

-While the income statement is a record of the funds flowing in and out of a company over a given time period, the consolidated balance sheet is a snapshot of a company's financial position at a given point in time.
+While the income statement is a record of the funds flowing in and out of a company over a given time period (for example, over a full year), the consolidated balance sheet is a snapshot of a company's financial position at a point in time.
 In other words, the balance sheet shows what a company owns (its assets) and owes (its liabilities) and the difference between the two (stockholders' equity).
 This difference represents the book value of the stockholders' stake in the company.
-It's called a balance sheet because both sides of the equation must balance: assets equal liabilities plus stockholders' equity.
+It's called a balance sheet because both sides of the equation must balance: assets = liabilities + stockholders' equity.

 The balance sheet displays:

-• Liabilities listed in order of immediacy (those that have the most senior claim on a firm's assets are listed first)
+- Liabilities listed in order of immediacy (those that have the most senior, or highest priority, claim on a firm's assets are listed first)

-Balance sheet example for YYZ Corp. for the year ending Dec.
-31, 2022 (in millions)
+Balance sheet example for XXY Corp. for the year ending Dec.
+31, 2024 (in millions)

-The amount by which assets exceed liabilities is listed as total shareholders' equity, and this represents the net worth of a company, or the book value of the stock.
-Shareholders' equity includes common stock, additional paid-in capital, and retained earnings.
+The amount by which assets exceed liabilities is listed as total shareholders' equity, and this represents the net worth of a company.
+In this example, shareholders' equity includes:

 Statement #3: The statement of cash flows